Barqawiz/space-invaders-js/README.md

 3. Access the game through your web browser at http://localhost:8080

 ## Controls
-- Use the arrow keys to move the spaceship left and right
+- Use the arrow keys to move the spaceship left and right.
-- Press the spacebar to shoot
+- Press the spacebar to shoot.

 ## Examples
 The following website used the open-source code to build a custom space invaders.